-During the 2021-22 academic year in preparation for future strategic planning, the University engaged in an analysis of its capabilities and capacities, including a review of its physical assets on the Reynolda Campus and its peripheral real estate holdings.
-This analysis included working with SmithGroup on a Reynolda Campus Space Utilization Study, and a real estate valuation of two major holdings (2400 Reynolda and UCC).
-In response to the Study’s findings, President Wente established the University Space Planning Group (USPG), charged with implementing a new process for the continued analysis and coordination of the University’s current and future space demands to support its academic mission.
+During FY22, in preparation for future strategic planning, the University engaged in an analysis of its capabilities and capacities, including a review of its physical assets on the Reynolda Campus and its peripheral real estate.
+This analysis included our work with SmithGroup on a Reynolda Campus Space Utilization Study, and a real estate valuation of two major holdings (2400 Reynolda and UCC).
+In FY23, the President is creating the University Space Planning Group (USPG).
+It is charged with implementing a new process for the continued analysis and coordination of the University’s current and future space demands.
+This is core to our furthering the goals of excellence in acting on the University’s academic mission and strategy.

 October 2022: SmithGroup has provided Wake Forest with a summary of the Space Utilization Study.
 View the summary here »